InsideOut Institute Logo

-Self-induced vomiting is commonly reported in individuals with eating disorders as a form of compensation, that is, an attempt by the person to prevent weight gain by ‘undoing’ the effects of eating.
-Frequent, self-induced vomiting to compensate for a binge often leads to a dangerous cycle of eating or binge eating followed by vomiting.
+Self-induced vomiting is commonly reported in individuals with eating disorders as a form of compensation.
+That is, an attempt by the person to prevent weight gain by ‘undoing’ the effects of eating.
+Frequent, self-induced vomiting to compensate for a binge often leads to a dangerous cycle of eating or binge eating, followed by vomiting.
+Vomiting is an ineffective means of weight control, as studies indicate that approximately half of what is eaten is still absorbed by the body (Kaye et al, 1993).

 Regular vomiting also has adverse effects on overall health and wellbeing.

-Dental Complications
+Dental problems

 Frequent self-induced vomiting can result in changes to the appearance and texture of teeth.
-They can become yellow or brown and in extreme cases, fall out.
+They can become yellow or brown, and in extreme cases, fall out.
 This is due to gastric acid (from the stomach) entering the mouth and damaging tooth enamel.
-Enamel usually protects teeth from breakages, decay and sensitivity.
-Constant enamel damage can result in dental erosion, brittle teeth or extremely sensitive teeth.
-In extreme cases, the enamel can be completely eroded, and damage to the inner layer of teeth can occur.
+Enamel usually protects teeth from breakages, decay, and sensitivity.
+Constant enamel damage can result in dental erosion, brittle teeth, or extremely sensitive teeth.
+In extreme cases, the enamel can be completely eroded, and damage to the inner layer of the tooth can occur (Forney et al, 2016).
 This requires immediate dental treatment.
+Frequent vomiting can also result in sores inside the mouth and gums that bleed.
+Ulcers can form along the palate because of stomach acid being present in the mouth when vomiting (Forney et al, 2016).

 Oesophagus and throat damage